 Are you wondering whether or not to vaccinate against the flu, or against coronavirus once we have a vaccine?
 New research carried out at Sheba sheds light on the topic, proving that vaccines are safe for use and helping to debunk many of the claims made by anti-vaxxers.

-The recent peer-reviewed study, led by Dr. Noam Tau, physician at Sheba Medical Center, was published in the prestigious Annals of Internal Medicine.
+The recent peer-reviewed study, led by Dr. Noam Tau, a physician at Sheba Medical Center, was published in the prestigious Annals of Internal Medicine.
 The research was designed and conducted in collaboration with Dr. Dafna Yahav of Beilinson Hospital, and Dr. Daniel Shepshelovich of Ichilov Hospital.

 “The results of our study demonstrate how the US FDA is highly effective at evaluating the safety of vaccines before their release, as well as tracking their safety record after approval,” said Tau.